mit-han-lab/qserve/README.md

 - End to end generation: `./scripts/run_e2e.sh`;
 - Speed benchmarking: `./scripts/benchmark/benchmark_a100.sh` or `./scripts/benchmark/benchmark_l40s.sh`.

 These scripts are expected to be executed in the QServe project folder (not in the `scripts` folder).
+Please note that `git-lfs` is needed for downloading QServe benchmark config files from huggingface before running the benchmark scripts.

 ## Results